 An affiliated provider is a person or health care facility paid by your health care plan to provide service to you.

-Aging in place refers to a decision individuals make to remain in their homes or their communities as they grow older instead of opting for relocation to long-term care facilities such as assisted living and nursing homes.
 The decision to remain independent and at home will likely involve consideration of in-home care provided by caregivers who can assist with individuals who might have difficulty with activities of daily living.

 Ambulatory care refers to health care services that do not include a stay in a hospital, otherwise known as outpatient care.
 Ambulatory care can be provided in a hospital — emergency room treatment is a common example, as is outpatient surgery that does not require an overnight stay in the hospital.
 But if the patient ends up being admitted as an inpatient, the care would be inpatient rather than ambulatory.